Norman Borlaug: Criticisms and his view of critics

-Other concerns include the crossing of genetic barriers; the inability of a single crop to fulfill all nutritional requirements; the decreased biodiversity from planting few varieties; the environmental and economic effects of inorganic fertilizer and pesticides; the side effects of large amounts of herbicides sprayed on fields of herbicide-resistant crops; and the destruction of wilderness caused by the construction of roads in populated third-world areas.
+Environmentalists particularly raised the alarm over the crossing of genetic barriers; the inability of a single crop to fulfill all nutritional requirements; the decreased biodiversity from planting few varieties; the environmental and economic effects of inorganic fertilizer and pesticides; the side effects of large amounts of herbicides sprayed on fields of herbicide-resistant crops; and the destruction of wilderness caused by the construction of roads in populated third-world areas.

-Borlaug refuted or dismissed most claims of his critics but did take certain concerns seriously.
+Throughout his years of research, Borlaug complained about opposition from Western environmentalists who he argued favored abstract ideology over practical, scientific solutions like chemical inputs Borlaug refuted or dismissed most critiques of his critics but did take certain concerns seriously.
 He stated that his work has been "a change in the right direction, but it has not transformed the world into a Utopia".
-Of environmental lobbyists opposing crop yield improvements, he stated, "some of the environmental lobbyists of the Western nations are the salt of the earth, but many of them are elitists.
+Of environmentalists opposing his work, he stated, "some of the environmental lobbyists of the Western nations are the salt of the earth, but many of them are elitists.
 They've never experienced the physical sensation of hunger.
 They do their lobbying from comfortable office suites in Washington or Brussels.
 If they lived just one month amid the misery of the developing world, as I have for fifty years, they'd be crying out for tractors and fertilizer and irrigation canals and be outraged that fashionable elitists back home were trying to deny them these things."
 Borlaug cautioned, "There are no miracles in agricultural production.
 Nor is there such a thing as a miracle variety of wheat, rice, or maize which can serve as an elixir to cure all ills of a stagnant, traditional agriculture."